BWNC-code/share-the-plate/README.md

 ## Credits and Acknowledgements

 All credits go to the Django and Python communities for their robust and easy-to-use libraries that made this project possible.
 Thanks also to my mentor for their guidance and advice throughout the project.

+"Built with the help of Bootstrap (https://getbootstrap.com/), an open-source front-end framework."